-Cancer therapy can lower your blood-cell counts.
-Chemotherapy especially can affect rapidly dividing bone marrow cells.
+Cancer therapy can lower your blood cell counts and chemotherapy especially can affect rapidly dividing bone marrow cells.
 This hinders the marrow's ability to supply new cells to the blood during treatment and for some time after.
-White cell counts decrease most quickly, followed by decreases in platelet counts and then red cell counts.
+White cell counts decrease most quickly, followed by decreases in platelet counts and then red cells.

-Some drugs have little or no damaging effect on the marrow.
+Some drugs, however, have little or no damaging effect on the marrow.
 The effects of other drugs can either be reversed once therapy is stopped or may last for several weeks.
 The severity of the drug therapy's effects depend on several factors, including:

 Without treatment, low blood counts can cause the following conditions:

-- anemia, caused by low numbers of red cells that can no longer supply an adequate amount of oxygen
+- Anemia, an iron deficiency caused by low numbers of red cells that can no longer supply an adequate amount of oxygen

 Anemia and Low Red Cell Counts